cran/mlr3benchmark/README.md

 finished maturing.

-**mlr3benchmark** enables fast and efficient analysis of benchmark experiments in just a few lines of code and you are not limited to analysing experiments from [mlr3](https://github.com/mlr-org/mlr3).
+**mlr3benchmark** enables fast and efficient analysis of benchmark experiments in just a few lines of code.
 As long as you can coerce your results into a format fitting our classes (which have very few requirements), then you can perform your benchmark analysis with **mlr3benchmark**.

 ## Installation